 Mileposts and Sites:

-For thousands of years, people have been using the Natchez Trace, today memorialized as the 442-mile Natchez Trace Parkway that winds its way through the states of Mississippi, Alabama, and Tennessee, providing tourists exceptional scenery and thousands of years of American History.
+For thousands of years, people have been using the Natchez Trace, today memorialized as the 442-mile Natchez Trace Parkway that winds its way through Mississippi, Alabama, and Tennessee, providing tourists exceptional scenery and thousands of years of American History.

-From mid-1813 to mid-1814, Jackson and his troops left to fight the Creek War in what is now Alabama.
+From mid-1813 to mid-1814, Jackson and his troops left to fight the Creek War in Alabama.
 Jackson took one of the Natchez Trace’s newest residents, John Gordon, with him.
 Captain Gordon became the leader of one of Jackson’s companies of “spies,” or scouts.
-Gordon left his family and home at the intersection of the Natchez Trace and the Duck River behind and became a Tennessee hero of the Creek War.
-With the conclusion of the Creek War, Jackson and his troops again focused on Great Britain and the Gulf Coast.
+Gordon left his family and home at the Natchez Trace and the Duck River’s intersection and became a Tennessee hero of the Creek War.
+With the Creek War conclusion, Jackson and his troops again focused on Great Britain and the Gulf Coast.
 In 1815, the misery of the 1813 trip up the Trace was likely forgotten with a more celebratory journey.

 The Natchez Trace was officially reestablished as a unit of the National Park Service in 1938.
 Years later, in 2005, the Natchez Trace Parkway was completed, extending from Natchez, Mississippi to Nashville, Tennessee.
-Today, the route still serves as a connection between population centers and allows modern travelers to explore and discover the history and culture of earlier generations.
+Today, the route still serves as a connection between population centers and allows modern travelers to explore and discover earlier generations’ history and culture.
 The Parkway incorporates numerous visitor stops of historic, natural, and archeological interest, including seven Mississippi Mound sites.
 The Tupelo Visitor Center interprets the archeology and history of the Trace.

 Continue next page for milepost/points of interest along the Trace.